David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Mar.
 23, 1860:** After being pinned down for 19 months and suffering heavy losses, the French forces completely withdrew from Da Nang to concentrate on Gia Dinh.
 *   **Feb.
 24-25, 1861:** With reinforcements, French forces attacked and captured the Ky Hoa (Chi Hoa) Grand Redoubt, the court's most important defense line in Gia Dinh.
 *   **Apr.
 12, 1861:** French forces captured My Tho Citadel (the provincial capital of Dinh Tuong).
+*   **Sep.
+21, 1861:** Admiral Charner signed a decree establishing the Bá Đa Lộc School of Interpreters.
 *   **Dec.
 10, 1861:** The righteous army of Nguyen Trung Truc burned the French warship L'Espérance on the Nhat Tao River (Tan An).
 *   **Dec.
 16, 1861:** French forces captured Bien Hoa Citadel.
 *   **Jan.
 7, 1862:** French forces captured Ba Ria Citadel.